Lewis Lancaster

-Lewis R. Lancaster (born 27 October 1932) is Emeritus Professor of the Department of East Asian Languages at the University of California, Berkeley, USA, and has served as President, Adjunct Professor, and Chair of the dissertation committee at University of the West since 1992.
-He graduated from Roanoke College (B.A.) in 1954 and received an Honorary Doctorate of Letters from Roanoke in 2007.
+Lewis R. Lancaster (born 29 October 1932) is Professor Emeritus of Buddhist Studies at the University of California, Berkeley, US, and has served as president and professor emeritus at University of the West since 1992.

+Early life

+Lancaster graduated from Roanoke College (B.A.) in 1954 and received an honorary Doctorate of Letters from Roanoke in 2007.
 He is also a 1958 graduate of USC-ST (M.Th.) and a 1968 graduate of the University of Wisconsin (Ph.D.).
-He received an Honorary Doctorate of Buddhist Studies from Vietnam Buddhist University in 2011.
+He received an honorary Doctorate of Buddhist Studies from Vietnam Buddhist University in 2011.